 Armies of dust bunnies and legions of dust mites whirled around the room leaving eddies of filth behind them.
-I was certain they could be beat.
+I was certain they could be beaten.
 I cleaned and dusted and vacuumed around the clock.
-Alas, I soon collapsed with housemaid fever, a rare and serious malady that starts with a stuffy head and quickly progresses to debilitating joint pain and oh-my-aching-backitis.
+Alas, I soon collapsed with housemaid fever, a rare and serious malady that starts with a stuffy head and quickly progresses to debilitating joint pain and oh-my-aching-back-itis.

 DUST BUNNY TRAP

 By the time I recovered my home was covered in filth and grime.
 It was time to get serious.
 I laid a dust bunny trap and caught one that very night!